Morocco Travel Safety: 6 Scams & How to Avoid Them

 Q1: Is Marrakech safe after the 2023 earthquake?

-Yes, Marrakech is fully restored, structurally secure, and operating normally.
-The catastrophic damage from the late 2023 earthquake was heavily concentrated in remote, rural mountain villages within the Al Haouz province, not in the main urban tourist zones.
+Yes, workers have fully restored Marrakech, and the city operates normally.
+In fact, the catastrophic damage from the late 2023 earthquake hit remote, rural mountain villages within the Al Haouz province, leaving main urban tourist zones intact.

 Q2: Is it safe to go on a Sahara Desert tour?

-The Moroccan Sahara is incredibly secure.
-The vast desert tour networks operating out of Merzouga or M’Hamid are strictly monitored by local authorities.
-Just ensure you book your tour through an established agency with verified reviews.
+Yes, authorities keep the Moroccan Sahara remarkably secure.
+Local police strictly monitor the vast desert tour networks operating out of Merzouga or M’Hamid.
+However, you should still book your tour through an established agency with verified reviews.

 Q3: Can I hike alone in the Atlas Mountains?

-It is strongly recommended not to hike solo in the High Atlas regions.
-For your own Morocco travel safety, you should always hire a licensed, official mountain guide through a registered agency when tackling remote trails or climbing Mount Toubkal.
+Experts strongly advise against hiking solo in the High Atlas regions.
+Therefore, to protect your Morocco travel safety, you should always hire a licensed mountain guide through a registered agency when tackling remote trails or climbing Mount Toubkal.

 Q4: Are credit cards safe to use at local ATMs?

 Major hotels, supermarkets, and upscale restaurants accept credit cards safely.
-However, Morocco runs on cash.
-When withdrawing money, use ATMs located physically inside a bank branch to avoid any potential card-cloning devices on isolated street machines.
+However, Morocco relies heavily on cash transactions.
+When withdrawing money, use ATMs located physically inside a bank branch so you avoid card-cloning devices on isolated street machines.

 Q5: Is English widely spoken throughout Morocco?